phoenixframework/phoenix/guides/realtime/channels.md

 ### Overview

-To start communicating, a client connects to a node (a Phoenix server) using a transport (eg, Websockets or long polling) and joins one or more channels using that single network connection.
+To start communicating, a client connects to a node (a Phoenix server) using a transport (e.g., Websockets or long polling) and joins one or more channels using that single network connection.
 One channel server process is created per client, per topic.
 The appropriate socket handler initializes a `%Phoenix.Socket` for the channel server (possibly after authenticating the client).
 The channel server then holds onto the `%Phoenix.Socket{}` and can maintain any state it needs within its `socket.assigns`.